newjersey/navigator.business.nj.gov/content/src/fundings/brownfield-assessment-grant.md

 county:
   - All
 sector: []
-openDate: ""
-dueDate: ""
+publishStageArchive: Do Not Publish
 descriptionMd: The Brownfield Assessment Grant Program provides grant money to support site assessment at any eligible brownfield site in NJ.
-summaryDescriptionMd: >-
-  The Brownfield Assessment Grant Program provides grant money to support site assessment at any eligible brownfield site in NJ.
 ---

 ## Eligibility

 - Available for eligible brownfield sites in the state for the purpose of assessing known or suspected site contamination

-> **Benefits**
+> ### Benefits
 >
 > Free environmental site assessment to evaluate contamination at brownfield sites